• Skip to primary navigation

 Step 4: Next, add 250g of self-raising flour and stir it in using a wooden spoon.
 When it's starting to stick together, use your hands to press it all together into a ball of dough.

-ball of milky bar cookie dough
+ball of cookie dough

 Step 6: Divide the dough into 12 pieces, using a scale to ensure they're all the same weight/size.
 Roll each piece into a ball and flatten very slightly to make 1-inch thick discs.